Zak-Kent/Hack_O_class/wk1/README.md

 # Group challenge

-This will be a three part challenge that everyone will be working in small groups of three to solve.
+This will be a three part challenge that everyone will be working on in small groups of three to solve.
 Please talk with your group about what you're doing and help each other if you get stuck along the way.
 Below you'll find an outline of the problem requirements.

 ## Challenge requirements
 * make a group of three classes that model students and a teacher in a usual classroom.
-You should use a base class for the shared characteristics and between both Student and Teacher classes.
+You should use a base class for the shared characteristics between both Student and Teacher classes.

 * Shared attributes and methods for both classes:
     * Shared attributes: first_name, last_name, email